 According to new research from the Consumer Technology Association (CTA), Augmented reality (AR) and virtual reality (VR) technologies are set to take centre stage.
 Both technologies will witness revenues of $1.2 billion.
 The U.S. Consumer Technology Sales and Forecasts report from CTA projects, AR/VR headsets and eyewear will sell 4.9 million units in the in 2018, a more than 25 percent increase from 2017.

 With limitless potential and better future of Augmented Reality app development is helping organizations gain unique edge in many different processes, right from manufacturing, assembly, and construction to real estate and education.
 AR’s combines real-world images with online data to change the way work is done across diverse industries.
-Emerging technologies such as Internet of Things and artificial intelligence combined with Augmented reality ignited the imagination of manufacturers, entrepreneurs, and investors.
+Top emerging technologies for business such as Internet of Things and artificial intelligence combined with Augmented reality ignited the imagination of manufacturers, entrepreneurs, and investors.

 The advancement of Apple’s ARKit and Google’s ARCore development platforms in iOS development and Android development has literally put AR-powered mobile devices in almost everybody’s hands.